San Antonio Brachial Plexus Injury Lawyer

 Help from our San Antonio brachial plexus injury attorney when your baby suffers harm during birth

 If your newborn has suffered a brachial plexus injury during childbirth, it can have a profound effect on your child's life and your family's future.
 These injuries, often stemming from medical negligence during labor and delivery, can result in lifelong disabilities and emotional distress.
-At the Law Offices of Pat Maloney, our San Antonio brachial plexus injury attorney can help, fighting to hold negligent healthcare providers accountable and working to secure the compensation you need for your child’s care and well-being.
+At Pat Maloney: Accident & Injury Attorney, our San Antonio brachial plexus injury attorney can help, fighting to hold negligent healthcare providers accountable and working to secure the compensation you need for your child’s care and well-being.

 What is a brachial plexus injury?